Kryptexas/UE4-GameWorks-4.19.2/README.md

 Getting up and running
 ----------------------

+Here is the fun part!
+This is a quick start guide to getting up and running with the source.
+The steps below will take you through cloning your own private fork, then compiling and running the editor yourself on Windows or Mac.
+Oh, and you might want to watch our [short tutorial video](http://youtu.be/usjlNHPn-jo) first.
+Okay, here we go!

 1. **Download the source** and unzip it to a folder, or [create a fork](https://github.com/EpicGames/UnrealEngine/tree/4.0.1-release) and **clone the repository**.
 If you clone, don't forget to switch to the correct branch for this release!
 (The 'master' branch has unstable code, so you will want to make sure to choose a release branch.)

-1. You should now an _UnrealEngine_ folder on your computer.
+1. You should now have an _UnrealEngine_ folder on your computer.
 All of the source and dependencies will go into this folder.
-The folder name might have a branch suffix (such as _UnrealEngine-4.0_), but that totally fine.
+The folder name might have a branch suffix (such as _UnrealEngine-4.0_), but that's totally fine.

 1. Download the **required dependencies** files for the [latest release](https://github.com/EpicGames/UnrealEngine/releases/tag/4.0.1-release):
    [Required_1of2.zip](https://github.com/EpicGames/UnrealEngine/releases/download/4.0.1-release/Required_1of2.zip),